Electric car jargon explained: from AC to ZEV

 Cells

-The electrochemical units which combine to make a car’s battery pack.
+The electrochemical units that combine to make up a car’s battery pack.

 CHAdeMO

 An abbreviation of ‘CHArge de MOve’ or ‘charge for moving’.
-It was the original rapid-charging standard for electric vehicles established by a group of Japanese companies.
-CHAdeMO is being phased out in favour of CCS.
+It was the original rapid-charging standard for electric vehicles, established by a group of Japanese companies.
+CHAdeMO is now being phased out in favour of the CCS system.

 Charging speed